 LEGENDS TO FIGURES

 Figure 1.
-Distances (m) between locations of corncrake broods captured as chicks (open circles) and as fully-grown juveniles (filled circles) and the singing location of their father on the date closest in time to the first-egg date of the clutch from which the brood hatched.
+Distances (m) between locations of Corn Crake broods captured as chicks (open circles) and as fully-grown juveniles (filled circles) and the singing location of their father on the date closest in time to the first-egg date of the clutch from which the brood hatched.
 Distances are plotted against the estimated age of the chicks or juveniles in days.
 Lines between symbols connect repeat observations of young from the same brood.
-The filled square and the vertical line through it show the mean and range respectively of the distance of nests of radio-tagged female corncrakes from the singing place of the male with which they mated from Tyler & Green (1996).
+The filled square and the vertical line through it show the mean and range respectively of the distance of nests of radio-tagged female Corn Crakes from the singing place of the male with which they mated from Tyler & Green (1996).